The Best Laminate Underlayments of 2023

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn More ›

-Laminate must be correctly installed on top of a quality underlayment, which is key to providing adequate support for the flooring while protecting it from damaging moisture.
+Laminate must be installed correctly on top of a quality underlayment, which is key to providing adequate support for the flooring while protecting it from damaging moisture.

-Most underlayment consists of two layers: a felt layer that provides cushioning and a vapor barrier that protects the flooring from moisture and mold growth.
+Most floor underlayment consists of two layers: a felt layer that provides cushioning and a vapor barrier that protects the flooring from moisture and mold growth.
 Underlayment also features adhesive tape, which helps connect each strip of laminate, ensuring there are no gaps.

 Read on to learn about what features to consider when shopping for the best laminate underlayment and learn why the products below are considered among the best you can use.